petosa/CATSImageDownloader/README.md

 # Features
 ## Image Downloader
 Given a text file of queries, download an iconic image for that word.
 Images are all photos greater than 1024 x 768.
+All photos are scraped from Google Images.
 Optionally, provide a category for each query to improve accuracy and for automatic sorting in the export directory.
 Text files should be formatted like so:
 ```
 entrance     //With no categories specified, this query is in the default uncategorized category
 smile        //Same for this query